 There are a number of carriers offering flights to Thailand from the UK.

-Direct Carriers: Thai Airways, Eva Air, British Airways, and Qantas offer a direct service from the UK.
+Direct Carriers: Thai Airways, Eva Air and British Airways offer a direct service from the UK.

 Departure Taxes: Since 2007 international departure taxes have been included in the price of flight tickets, helping to take the hassle out of organising holidays to Thailand.